jaredmdunn/wherever-we-go/02_characters/04_traits.md

 If paired with **Darkvision**, you have **Dull (Vision)** in bright light.

 ### Movement
 These traits describe how you move through the world, granting new forms of movement or modifying existing ones.
-They may let you climb, swim, or fly more easily—or make certain types of movement slower or more difficult.
+They may let you climb, swim, or fly more easily-or make certain types of movement slower or more difficult.

 #### Flying
 You can fly or levitate.
 Flight counts as a **minor action** in combat.